 So 2021 is the year to actually do it.
 On average, it takes 66 days for a new behaviour to become a habit, which immediately gives you a realistic and practical time-frame to work towards.

 It’s never too late to pick up a new hobby or learn a new skill.
 Choose something you’ve always been interested in – particularly if you have friends who already do it as you can combine it with socialising – and take the plunge!

 For many of us, our phones rarely leave our sight.

 Without even realising, we have become so dependent on our phones that the average person spends over 3 hours a day on it.

-As useful as they are for work, communication, navigation, and more, they are also all-consuming.
+As useful as they are for work, communication, navigation, entertainment and more, they are also all-consuming.

-When it comes to our attention spans, our phones are literally affecting the way our brains work, which is in turn affecting the way we work and communicate with loved ones.
+When it comes to our attention spans, our phones are literally affecting the way our brains work, which is in turn affecting the way we work and communicate.

 At work, our phones can distract us to the point of reducing productivity by up to 40%.
-While at home, they are distancing us from our partners and families.
+While in our personal lives, they are distancing us from our partners and families.